israpps/FreeMcBoot-Installer/test/10_System_Updates.md

 __All__        | Most models  | `D` and newer | `1.50` and newer | `osdXXX.elf` or `osdmain.elf` (in that order)
 __Japan__      | PSX (`DESR`)| - |  `1.80` or `2.10` | `xosdmain.elf`

 [^3]: __Protokernel system update:__ theese files are used only by Protokernel PS2, FreeMcBoot installer pastes kernel patches that also redirect the system update into the executable used by the `SCPH-18000` patching the kernel and loading FreeMcBoot at the same time.
 However: Only Browser 2.0 is capable of patching properly and fully this early kernel.
+The source code of those kernel patches can be found [here](https://github.com/ps2homebrew/OSD-Initialization-Libraries/tree/main/kpatch)